 From the number of port calls, it appears that in certain periods, particularly during March, April and May 2020, ship traffic from Europe to China and the US reduced in comparison to the same periods in 2019.
-However, to better set the scene, and before looking at the weekly evolution of port calls, it is important to first compare the overall calls made up until week 33 (09 August - 15 of August 2020) with the figures for the same period in 2019, in order to see the broader picture and get an indication of the external EU shipping trade (i.e. from and to China and the US).
+However, to better set the scene, and before looking at the weekly evolution of port calls, it is important to first compare the overall calls made up until week 34 (17 August - 23 of August 2020) with the figures for the same period in 2019, in order to see the broader picture and get an indication of the external EU shipping trade (i.e. from and to China and the US).

-The analysis of the traffic from China to Europe is reduced by 27.7%, while from Europe to China, there is a more significant decrease of 48.6%.
+The analysis of the traffic from China to Europe is reduced by 28.6%, while from Europe to China, there is a more significant decrease of 49.1%.
 There is a general decrease in the number of port calls from China to EU ports from March 2020 onwards, however, in January 2020 the EU ports received more calls from China when compared to January 2019.
 This is perceived in all ship's types and not limited to a certain type of ship.

-A similar exercise was made for port calls with the United States of America, since the US represents the most important destination of goods exported by the EU4.
+A similar exercise was made for port calls with the United States of America, since the US represents the most important destination of goods exported by the EU.
 The number of port calls by ships trading between the EU and the US are much lower compared to the equivalent calls for the EU and China, but not necessarily the traded volumes and especially the value of the goods.

-A decrease of 28.3% in port calls by ships travelling from Europe to the US was observed and the number of port calls from the US to Europe decreased by 39.8%.
-Table 8 shows the number of EU - China and EU - US ship calls in 2019 and 2020 (weeks 1-33).
+A decrease of 28.2% in port calls by ships travelling from Europe to the US was observed and the number of port calls from the US to Europe decreased by 38.3%.
+Table 8 shows the number of EU - China and EU - US ship calls in 2019 and 2020 (weeks 1-34).

-The number of port calls decreased for both destinations and directions in March, April and May 2020 compared to January and February 2020.
+The number of port calls decreased for both destinations and directions in March, April and May 2020 compared to January and February 2020, with signs of slight improvement in July and August 2020.
 This is especially evident for calls in China by ships coming from ports in Europe.